Rajshah05/Object-Binning/README.md

 # How to run

-1. Make sure ROS, Gazebo, other files is installed
+1. Install ROS, Gazebo, other files (if not already done)
 2. Download and unzip the repository in the ROS workspace (create a ROS workspace if not already done: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)
 3. update the workspace (maybe using command: catkin_make)
 4. Source the bash file of the workspace